Ibexian/scifi-nn/notes.md

     is the Captain of the officers of the Purser's Steward as a common sailor, and the sailors were set forth in the ship's boat, and the same strange strict and solemn of the sea and the same strange strip of a strange sort of state as the same strange strip of state as the ship is almost a sort of strange dog the same thing to be a sort of state of sea-waters

 ## Begin Training on Sci-fi Data - Target Accuracy ~65%
-The training data for the Melvile works above was about 3.5Mb and each epoch took about 50 min.
+The training data for the Melville works above was about 3.5Mb and each epoch took about 50 min.
 The sci-fi data is considerably bigger - 12.7Mb (which is reduced from the originaly planned 40mb) so each epoch takes about 4 hours.

 ### The Trouble with NaN
 When trying to train on the sci-fi with the same params - (seq length - 140, batch length - 20, two lstm layers etc.) Training would get to a certain point (usually 35% accuracy) and the loss would change to `NaN` and the accuracy would plummet.